 - damage from injury or surgery

-Several factors increase your risk of developing a hernia, including:
+The factors that increase your risk of developing a hernia include:

 - a personal or family history of hernias